FIVE JEWELS OF WISDOM

 cleansed of selfishness and gradually transcended.
 Then, intellectual awareness

-intellectual awareness until the limitations of the intellect are seen.
+the limitations of the intellect are seen.
+Typically, this involves studying

 This discourse can easily be read in an hour.
 However, to fully

-understand and benefit from these cleansing jewels of wisdom, one must ponder
+understand and benefit from these gems of wisdom, one must ponder them deeply

-them profoundly and discover their inner meanings.
-Only by living in the
+and uncover their inner meanings.
+Only by living in the understanding of these

 From the writings, 'In the Spirit of Freedom' by dbm